kelu124/echomods/include/JOH/joh_article.md

 Detail the general procedures in place for users to calibrate their hardware before or during use.
 What methods can be used to relate user generated data to data from other sources?

 Note: Detailed instructions belong in documentation; here, provide insight into how and why the calibration is valid.

+### Emulating the signal

+In order to obtain repeatible signals, the DAC of a arduino-compatible board was used and integrated on a separate module.
+This module is capable to simulate a 2MHz signal, using an arbitrary signal profile.
+This signal can be used to characterize the analog processing module, as well as the DAQ modules.

 ### Calibrating the signal